Main island of the Seychelles in the Indian Ocean

 Mahé is green all the way to the top and not only tropical trees and palm trees grow here, but also mango, papaya, bananas, tea and much more.

 There is also a rich variety of animals, mostly birds, flying bat and giant turtles.
 There are no dangerous animals in the Seychelles that could seriously bite, sting or otherwise injure you.

 Also no malaria mosquitoes, which means that you also do not have Malaria vaccination or profile axes for the Entry and can thus save this procedure in advance.

 Mahé is the main island of the Seychelles, on which most of the Seychellois live with approximately 85.000 inhabitants.
-The international Airport is located in the east of the island and has a modern and functional design.
-Air Seychelles, the state airline is also located in a new outbuilding on Mahe.
+The international airport is located in the east of the island and is modern and functional.
+Air Seychelles, the state airline, is also located in a new outbuilding on Mahe.

 The best known and probably the most popular and longest beach (approx. 1.7km) is the Beau Vallon beach in the northwest of Mahé.
 Other beaches worth seeing are the Anse Intendance in the southwest, the Anse Royale in the east, Anse Takamaka in the west or the Anse Major also in the west of the island.

 If you want to experience the cultural charm of the island, you should definitely visit the Sir Selwyn Clarke Market near the Arul Mihu Navasak on a Saturday morning (from 5:30 am) to Victoria, the capital of Mahé.tHi Vinayagr temple (Hindu temple) visit.

 There you can buy everything (fish, vegetables, salads, fruit, rice, tea, etc.) that Mahé produces itself.
 The market is colourful and loud, but fair and honest.